The Night Before And Day Of A Tummy Tuck And Chest Reduction

 The Day After Surgery

 The surgeon came to see me first thing in the morning and talked through how things went.
-He said it all went well and helped me get up so we could undo some of the bandages and I could see what was done.

 Then she just made sure I understood everything and we were all set.